Make ladyfinger cookies for Tiramisu, a snack topped with powdered sugar, or dipped in chocolate. These are delicious, sweet, and easy to make!

 Fill a large piping bag with your Lady Finger batter.
 Use a tall glass to place either your pastry bag or ziplock bag straight for easy filling.
 Use a pastry bag fitted with a large round piping tip, or just cut the corner of a ziplock bag off.

 Pipe 3-4 inch lines of finger-like shape batter on your parchment paper lined prepared baking sheet, about 1 inch apart.

-**To use for Tiramisu, allow these sponge cookies to sit in a container on your counter exposed to the air.
-After a day, they should have a crisp exterior perfect for soaking up the coffee mixture.
+**To use for Tiramisu, allow the cooled cookies to sit in a container on your counter exposed to the air.
+After a day, they should have a slightly crisp exterior perfect for soaking up the instant coffee mixture.

 Are lady finger cookies soft?

-After your homemade lady fingers have been baked, they’re a delicious soft cookie.
+After your homemade lady fingers have been baked, they're a delicious soft cookie.
 A chewy cake-like texture.
-Keep them sealed in a container to maintain their softness.
+Keep them sealed in a container for up to a week to maintain their softness.